 There is not much difference between the Deployment and the Services when it comes to starting them.
 However, there is a basic condition that put this process separate from one another.

-Finding the ReplicaSets is something that is considered as an important task in both these approaches.
-Although it is not a big deal to find the same, there are a few things that matter and needs to be paid attention to for getting the outcome in the expected manner.
+Finding the ReplicaSets is something that is considered an important task in both these approaches.
+Although it is not a big deal to find the same, there are a few things that matter and need to be paid attention to for getting the outcome in an expected manner.

-It is quite true that there are some of the very important tasks in the Deployments that generally depend on the service section upto some extent.
+It is quite true that there are some of the very important tasks in the Deployments that generally depend on the service section up to some extent.
 However, this is not true for all the projects.
-The one which are more complex has more dependency on each other.
+The one which is more complex has more dependency on each other.
 It is possible to deploy both the Deployments and the Services for the same tasks provided some important conditions are met.

-It is quite true that applications need to deal with traffic for performing almost all the task reliably.
-The traffic management strategy for all the applications is not necessarily mean to be same.
+It is quite true that applications need to deal with traffic for performing almost all the tasks reliably.
+The traffic management strategy for all the applications is not necessarily mean to be the same.
 It can vary depending on some of the key factors.
-The users can easily define the traffic for the apps through different segments but it is not same for every single application.
+The users can easily define the traffic for the apps through different segments but it is not the same for every single application.